bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 I immediately call the assemblage out as a Brass Rat[^brass], go on to explain how the rest of the puzzle data supports this, direct them to the site with all the data, and promptly walk away because I wanted to look at something else.
 Perks of being an MIT student.

-When I came back, Sniper (the cat sitting next to me at the time) was working on... [a copypasta](https://www.two-pi-noir.agency/puzzles/%F0%9F%93%91%F0%9F%8D%9D)?
+When I came back, Sniper (seated next to me at the time) was working on... [a copypasta](https://www.two-pi-noir.agency/puzzles/%F0%9F%93%91%F0%9F%8D%9D)?
 He had deduced that he needed to send the pasta to other Mystery Hunt teams, in order to collect data for the puzzle.

 The problem?
 We were apparently the first ones on that puzzle.
 Every team he tried was very confused.
 He asks me to send one over to TTBNL (knowing I had just written with them last year).